YannigSmagghe/HackMe/README.md

 ~~~~~~~~~~~~~~~~~~~
 Page : login.php

-Login as "USER' AND substring(version(), 1, 1) = 5 AND 'test'='test" with the right password let u logging in.
+Login as "USER' AND substring(version(), 1, 1) = 5 AND 'test'='test" with your password let u loging in.
 If u replace the version tested by 4, connexion will fail.
 ~~~~~~~~~~~~~~~~~~~
 1.2 Code